How we investigate complaints - what to expect

 Stage 1 - receipt of your complaint

-On receipt of your complaint, we undertake initial checks to ensure that we:
+On receipt of your complaint, we undertake initial checks to ensure:

 - That we have the patient’s full details to enable us to identify the correct health records.

-- Consent to share is obtained if the complaint relates to any external organisations, to enable us to provide a single complaint response.
+- That consent to share is obtained if the complaint relates to any external organisations, to enable us to provide a single complaint response.